 Bushnell Neo Ion 2

 The Bushnell Neo Ion 2 is a Bluetooth-capable GPS golf watch.
-The Bluetooth connectivity is beneficial especially if you install the Bushnell App on your smartphone.
-Through this, you can access and choose from more than 36,000 pre-loaded golf courses located from only 30 countries, which is still less compared to the number of pre-loaded courses in Garmin Approach models.
+Bluetooth connectivity is beneficial especially if you install the Bushnell App on your smartphone.
+Through this, you can choose from more than 36,000 pre-loaded golf courses located from only 30 countries, which is still less compared to the number of pre-loaded courses in Garmin Approach models.

 Ion 2 can also measure distances with auto-hole advance, calculate shot distances, has an odometer, and step counter.
 However, there have been concerns that the GPS connectivity may lose at some points.
-In such instances, you will have to sync your watch with your phone again to access the course and hole you’re playing.
+In such instances, you will have to sync your watch with your phone again to find the course and hole you’re playing.

 The Ion 2 battery will last for up to 12 hours without having the need to recharge.
 Another feature that stands out about this GPS golf watch is the reversible strap.
 Black may be turned to blue, and silver may be turned to green.

 TomTom Golfer 2

 The Tom Tom Golfer 2 is the improved version of its predecessor, the TomTom Golfer golf watch.
 It is also equipped with the basic features you’d expect from a GPS golf watch – hazard yardage measurement, auto-shot detector, score tracker, more than 40,000 pre-loaded golf courses, and activity tracker.

 However, the auto-shot detector is not very accurate since it detects other movements at times.
 It also has a Green View function but was found to be not very helpful.
 Another low point for this golf watch is that it is not a touchscreen.

 Nevertheless, it has a battery that can last for 11 hours when using GPS, interchangeable bands with a tri-fold closure system for better hold on your wrist; sleek design; and water resistance up to 40 meters.